RITHESH89/House-Price-Prediction/house-price-prediction/readme.md

-the dataset has many future like location, number of rooms, area
+the dataset has many future like location, number of rooms, areas. first i clean the datasets